Thinkwise/docs/docs/sf/service_tier.md

 No separate Maven installation is required to develop with Eclipse.
 However, the m2e plug-in must be present.
 This is included with the Eclipse IDE for Java EE applications.

-Following the next steps ensures the same result as the build.bat script.
+Following the next few steps ensures the same result as the build.bat script.

 1. Import the project into Eclipse.